SamuelLJackson/AvatarBazaar/README.md

-# How to run AvatarBazzar and BrowserQuest localy
+# How to run AvatarBazzar and BrowserQuest locally

 ## Repo Setup
 ### Step 1: Navigate to project directory in terminal